OneManStudioDotSe/test-for-tink/README.md

 - Extra features for playing around with the list of dogs (dynamic span count, dynamic source selection)
 - Centralised handling of dependencies
 - Handy scripts for maintenance tasks

+# Known issues
+- The transition animations are not the best due to the use of the navigation components which recreate the previous fragment at the backstack
+- There is a bit of duplicated code for the setup of the repos which could be skipped with a use of DI
+- Some strings are hardcoded and not localised to strings.xml

 # Contact info for submission
 Engineering Manager -Mobile Apps